Beginners can find meditation frustrating. These top 10 beginner’s techniques and tips make meditation easier to start and to stay with.

 The difference is both your attention and intention.

 Walking while listening to an audio book or talking on the phone doesn’t count!

 Consciously putting one foot in front of the other while concentrating on the sounds of nature, the feeling of the ground under your feet, and the sensation of the weather on your skin — that’s a walking meditation.

 If you are lucky enough to live or work near a labyrinth, walking a labyrinth is a wonderful way to do your walking meditation.

 If you live in the US or Canada, you can check this labyrinth locator to see if there’s one near you.

 As you walk, just as when you sit and meditate, unwanted thoughts will pop into your mind.

-As long as you are mindful, you can turn any activity into a meditation.
+As long as you are performing it mindfully, any activity can become a meditation.

 This meditation is simple and has science to back it up.